kragen/derctuo/hardware-queuing.md

 at shift 2, you can run one other task at either shift 1 or shift 2, but not both; and moreover it will take 1-4 cycles before its time slot comes around, and each additional instruction of handler adds 4 cycles more.
-For purposes of scheduling, effectively the interrupt handler is a task that always exists — you have to allocate it a task slot.
+For purposes of reliable scheduling, effectively the interrupt handler is a task that always exists — you have to allocate it a task slot.

+(The ATTiny2313 datasheet says the AVR interrupt execution response is four clock cycles, minimum, plus normally a three-cycle jump, and possibly finishing a multi-cycle instruction that was in progress when the interrupt fired: 7–9 cycles, plus 4 more cycles if it was in sleep mode, plus the wakeup time.
+So maybe this isn't actually so bad.)

 A perhaps more interesting approach is to have, say, 8 time slots that are rigidly round-robined among in this way, but to run a task at